Ben Johnson (Canadian sprinter): Late 1990s and beyond

 Johnson briefly acted as trainer for Argentine football player Diego Maradona in 1997.
 This occurred at York University, Toronto.

 In 1998, Johnson appeared in a charity race in Charlottetown, Prince Edward Island, where he raced against a thoroughbred race horse, a harness racing horse and a stock car.
 Johnson finished third in the race.

 According to a 1998 article in Outside magazine, Johnson spent much of the latter part of the 1990s living downstairs in the house he shared with his mother Gloria.
 He spent his leisure time reading, watching movies, and taking his mother to church.
 He lived in a spacious home in Newmarket, Ontario's Stonehaven neighborhood.
 He claims to have lost his Ferrari when he used it as collateral for a loan from an acquaintance in order to make a house payment.
 His mother died of cancer in 2004 and Johnson lived with his sister afterwards.

 Shortly after his leaving Libya, it was reported that Johnson had been robbed of $7,300 by a Romani gang in Rome.
 His wallet was taken, containing $7,300 in cash, the proceeds of his pay for training Gaddafi.
-Johnson gave chase, but was unable to catch them after they vanished into a subway station.
+Johnson gave chase, but was unable to catch them after they vanished into a metro station.

 In May 2005, Johnson launched a clothing and sports supplement line, the Ben Johnson Collection.
 The motto for Johnson's clothing line was "Catch Me"; however, the clothing line never caught on.

 In a January 1, 2006 interview, Johnson claimed that he was sabotaged by a "Mystery Man" inside the doping control room immediately following the 100 metres final in Seoul.
 He also stated that 40% of people in the sports world are still taking drugs to improve their performance.

 In August 2008, Johnson filed a $37 million lawsuit against the estate of his former lawyer Ed Futerman, claiming Futerman made unauthorized payments from his trust account to pay bills and 20 percent commissions to a hairdresser recruited by the lawyer to act as the sprinter's sports agent.
 In 2012, the lawsuit was dismissed by the Ontario Superior Court by summary judgment on the basis that "there were no genuine issues raised requiring a trial".

 At present, Johnson lives in Markham, Ontario, and spends much of his time with his daughter and granddaughter.
 He also continues to coach, notably with New Jersey Devils defenceman P.K.
 Subban.
 In 2010, he released his autobiography entitled Seoul to Soul.
 In the self-published book, Johnson reviews his childhood in Jamaica, and his early bout with malaria.
 A Canadian Press article described the book as "an unconventional sports autobiography."